-*gallery is vision of success
+*gallery is a vision of success

 *About Page is still about Susan – not me.
 Always about Susan

-*never have a dead end page – always have another page to go to
+*never have a dead-end page – always have another page to go to

-*make website feel like a helpful human
+*make the website feel like a helpful human

 Crushing Your Goals

-Alex Judd went over how he came up with his 2019 goals while on a four hour plane ride on New Year’s Eve day.
+Alex Judd went over how he came up with his 2019 goals while on a four-hour plane ride on New Year’s Eve day.
 Dreaming meaningful goals should take time and thought.